Chia-Network/pos2-chip/chip/chip-proof-of-space.md

 3. Parent lookup – From that T4 node we step up to its T5 parent.

 4. Sibling crawl – We walk down to the sibling leaves for opposite-side Proof Fragments of the proof.
-The L-side sibling will be part of the same partition (4), and the R-side sibling points to an Proof Fragment in a third partition which is not collected until we need to get the full proof.
+The L-side sibling will be part of the same partition (4), and the R-side sibling points to a Proof Fragment in a third partition which is not collected until we need to get the full proof.

 5. Set of Chain Links - We find all paths between partition (A) and partition (B) to collect Chain Links.